 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-The COVID-19 pandemic may be the public health crisis on the tips of everyone’s tongues and thumbs.
+Since early 2020, the COVID-19 pandemic has been the public health crisis on the tips of everyone’s tongues and thumbs.

 But there’s a congruent health crisis that the

-The COVID-19 pandemic has greatly affected access to in-person STI testing, treatment, and preventative care — helping to propel the STD epidemic further.
+The COVID-19 pandemic greatly affected access to in-person STI testing, treatment, and preventive care — helping to propel the STI epidemic further.
 Or so experts think.